 The following information can help you understand everything you need to know about how to use home equity to pay off student debt – and whether doing so is a smart idea.

 A cash-out refinance involves taking out a new mortgage for more than you currently owe.
 You’d use the loan proceeds to first pay off your existing mortgage loan and then use the extra cash you took out to pay for school or pay off student loan debt.

 Home equity loans allow you to access equity without changing your current mortgage.
-You’d borrow a fixed amount of money and could use the loan proceeds to pay off your student debt or pay for school.
+You’d borrow a fixed amount of money and could use the home equity loan pay off your student debt or pay for school.

 Home equity lines of credit allow you to borrow up to a set amount of money, which is called your line of credit.
 You don’t have to borrow the whole amount at once, and as you pay back what you’ve borrowed, you can borrow more.
-Again, you’d use the money available on your line of credit to cover school costs or repay existing student debt.
+Again, you’d use the money available on your home equity line of credit pay off student loans or cover school costs.

 Typically, lenders won’t allow you to borrow up to the full value of your home.
 Many lenders would prefer you keep your combined total mortgage debt at 80 percent of what your home is worth.
 So, if you had a $200,000 home, the maximum total balance on your mortgage and home equity loan or line of credit would be $160,000.